atlasphp/Atlas.Cli/README.md

 ## Installation

 This package is installable and autoloadable via [Composer](https://getcomposer.org/) as [atlas/cli](https://packagist.org/packages/atlas/cli).
+Because Atlas is not yet stable, you will need to set `"minimum-stability": "dev"` in `composer.json`.

 Make sure your project it set up to [autoload Composer-installed packages](https://getcomposer.org/doc/00-intro.md#autoloading).